Why Going Outside is So Good For You

 This one pretty much goes without saying.
 If you’re outside, odds are you aren’t watching TV or scrolling through Instagram.
 You’re being active and doing those outdoor hobbies you love: hiking, cycling, gardening, standup paddle boarding -- the list goes on.
 Just by leaving your house, you’re putting your body in motion.

 If you spend more time outside, you’ll not only experience more of the world around you, but you’ll experience it for longer.
 Definitively.
 In a recent study, it was found that folks who spent more time in greenspaces lived much healthier and lengthy lives.
 In this group, there was a reduced incidence of stroke, hypertension, cardiovascular disease, and asthma.

 Add to that better sleep, increased Vitamin D, and improved mental health, and investing in your outdoor life is key to your long-term health.

-As always, if you have any questions about your plan, services, or benefits, please reach out to the Friday customer service team at our contact page.
+As always, if you have any questions about your plan, services, or benefits, please reach out to the Friday Care Crew at our contact page.